Setting Healthy Boundaries:

 Physical boundaries define who can touch us, how someone can touch us,

 and how physically close another may approach us.
-Emotional boundaries define where our
+Emotional boundaries

-feelings end and another's begins.
-For example, do we take responsibility for our feelings and needs,
+define where our feelings end and another's begins.
+For example, do we

-others to do the same?
-Or do we feel overly responsible for
+the same?
+Or do we feel overly responsible for the feelings and needs of

-the feelings and needs of others and neglect our own?
+others and neglect our own?
 Are we able to say "no"?
-Can we ask for what we need?
-Are we compulsive people pleasers?
-Do we become upset
+Can we ask for what

-simply because others are upset around us?
+because others are upset around us?
 Do we mimic the opinions of whomever

 we are around?
-The answers to these
+The answers to these questions help define the

-questions help define the "property lines" of our emotional boundaries.
+"property lines" of our emotional boundaries.

 Together, our physical and emotional boundaries